tjvsonsbeek/mma_assignment1/README.md

 ## Instructions

-1. **Create a python environement using the 'requirements.txt' file**
+1. Create a python environement using the 'requirements.txt' file
-2. **Prepare one of the datasets through the dataloading scripts/adapt it for your own dataset/download it from here:**
+2. Prepare one of the datasets through the dataloading scripts/adapt it for your own dataset/download it from here:
-2. **Define the locations of the dataset, the .pkl file and the .h5 file in config.ini**
+2. Define the locations of the dataset, the .pkl file and the .h5 file in config.ini
-4. **Run the dashboard with the following command: "python main_window.py"**
+4. Run the dashboard with the following command: "python main_window.py"
+5. Tip: if you get the following output and images don't show: 'pixmap is a null pixmap', the path to the images of you dataset is incorrect.

 ## PyQt Basics